On structural contraction of biological interaction networks: Biochemical Examples

 After a protein is translated from mRNA, it can be enzymatically modified by the attachment of a chemical group (e.g., a phosphate) to a specific amino-acid residue.
 PTMs are involved in regulating many cellular processes, since they allow a protein to change its behavior to respond in a timely manner to environmental changes and cellular signals.
 Fig.~\ref{f.networks}(a) depicts a PTM of a protein substrate $S$ based on the widely-accepted model introduced in 1981 \cite{goldbeter81}, and has been experimentally studied \cite{cimino87} soon after.
 It has been widely used to describe various biochemical systems \cite{meinke86,ferrell96,kholodenko02,iglesias02,samoilov05,jiang11}.
 The long-term dynamics of the single PTM cycle have been first studied in \cite{angeli08} using monotone system techniques.
 Multiple cascades and alternative forms have been studied in \cite{MA_LEARN,MA_MCSS23}.

-A simplified network was a already presented in \eqref{e.ptm}.
+A simplified network was already presented in \eqref{e.ptm}.
 Here, we consider the full PTM given below:

 As mentioned in \S 2.3, we can write a max-min GLF for network in the form $\tV(r)=\|Cr\|_{\infty}$.
-The stoichiometric matrix $\Gamma$ and the matrix $C$ can be written as follows: { } Using Corollary \ref{cor}, we find matrices $\Lambda_1,..,\Lambda_8$ via the subroutine \texttt{FindLambda.m} as follows: {
+The stoichiometric matrix $\Gamma$ and the matrix $C$ can be written as follows: { } Using Corollary \ref{cor}, we find matrices $\Lambda_1,\dots,\Lambda_8$ via the subroutine \texttt{FindLambda.m} {using the command \texttt{FindLambda($\Gamma$,C)}}: {